summitgao/SAR_Change_Detection_GarborPCANet/README.md

 Automatic Change Detection in Synthetic Aperture Radar Images Based on PCANet

-IEEE Geoscience and Remote Sensing Letters, 13(12), 2016.
+IEEE Geoscience and Remote Sensing Letters, vol. 13, no. 12, 2016.

 The demo has not been well organized.
 Please contact me if you meet any problems.